SQUIDwarrior/hadoop-cluster-chef-repo/cookbooks/hadoop/README.md

 Hadoop Cookbook
 ===============

-Builds a working Hadoop cluster from bare metal.
+Builds a working Hadoop cluster using Ubuntu VMs.

-This is my first Chef recipe and on top of that it is a first pass.

-I hope it is helpful and please improve where you see fit.

-I tried to put all of the config file knobs I adjust on the cluster in the attributes so I could change them per node.

-I have some really ugly code to build disks and enumerate target directories for `dfs.name.dir`, `dfs.data.dir` and `mapred.local.dir`.

-For how I am building disks, see: `files/default/buildHadoopDisks.sh`
+Based on the original cookbook by Nathan Milford: https://github.com/nmilford/cookbooks/tree/master/hadoop

 Requirements
 ============

-Built & tested for a CentOS 5.5 environment.
+Built & tested using VMWare and Ubuntu templates.
 Results may vary elsewhere.

-This cookbook assumed that java has already been installed.
-We use our own proprietary cookbook for that.

-Consider adding a line to the `metadata.rb` for this cookbook:

-    depends 'java-cookbook'

 ATTRIBUTES
 ==========